boldingd/EclipsePhaseContent/Locus.md

 >
 > **Minerva**: Given that you are yourself a capitalist, you likely do not have an unbiased view.
 >
-> **plasmage**: I don't think Anarcat is the only one who *might* be biased.
+> **Plasmage**: I don't think Anarcat is the only one who *might* be biased.
 >
 > **anarcat**: And when you say "capitalist," you mean "mutualist."
 >
 > **Minerva**: Your mutualist habitat still allows for the private ownership of capital, and still employs a labor market.
 >
-> **rategorytheory**: So does Locus, apparently, just a less-efficient one that they pretend isn't there.
+> **rategorytheory**: So does Locus, apparently, just a less-effective one that they pretend doesn't exist.
 > Is your objection to markets that actually work?
 >
-> **\@curé**: Ooookay, I'm calling it here.
+> **Curé**: OK, I think maybe we should move on before this turns into a shit-fight.
 >
-> **Minerva**: \@curé, given that you are yourself and Extropian Mutualist, you should consider the way that your prejudices, and your association with \@anarcat, may impact your moderation decisions.
+> **Minerva**: \@Curé, given that you are yourself and Extropian Mutualist, you should consider the way that your prejudices, and your association with \@anarcat, may impact your moderation decisions.
 >
 > **curé**: And you really need to learn to drop it when the channel mod says to drop it.

-So, up to a point, it depends on how much value you put on hard egalitarianism, or having a society where it's incredibly hard to become either phenomenally rich or desperately poor.
+Ultimately, your opinion of this economic system may come down to how much value you place on strong egalitarianism, or on having a society where it's very difficult to become desperately poor, versus how much you'd like a highly productive economy.
+I don't think there's necessarily a right answer there.

+> **anarcat**: I don't want to put this in the main text because it will turn this write-up into even more of a shit-show than it's already going to be, but I'm going to point out: rhetoric to the contrary, Locus is still a society that has haves and have-nots, only on Locus, it's determined by who can and cannot maintain a good reputation.
+>
+> Your current social credit score determines your access to resources (and other people's willingness to work with you), and your ability to make friends and influence people ends up having a profound impact on your social feedback and social credit score.
+So "social-climber" types tend to have much better social-credit scores than other people, other factors notwithstanding; and, conversely, the awkward, shy, and socially awkward tend to struggle to keep a positive score.
+>
+> (And for what it's worth, this isn't just a capitalist criticism; I have a contact from a democratic-socialist hab who refers to Locus as "a place where you starve if your neighbors don't like you.")
+>
+> Not to cross a line, but honestly I also find their rhetoric about "not caring if you're neurodiverse" to ring pretty hollow; would you believe that people with ASD tend to have about half the median social-credit score?
+> Their system does include mechanisms to compensate for that, but they're not effective enough.
+> That also leads to another problem: they assume they can cleanly separate "people with psychological conditions who need reasonable accommodation and support" from "bad people who are just jerks," and it turns out that it's frequently not that simple.
+>
+> And actually, owning stuff does still matter; because it's a web of coops and coops can own modules, there are still people on Locus who can just kind of damn their rep score and do what they want, because they own their own module or their coop is doing something vital like running a fusion power source.
+>
+> I don't mean to condemn Locus too much; I'd still rather live on Locus than anywhere in the Jovian Republic, for example.
+> But it's important to have a *realistic* assessment of this society, one that includes its flaws and drawbacks.
+>
+> **Gunslinger\#MONOLITH**: First, fuck you using neurodiverse people as a prop.
+> Second, calling it the "Jovian *Republic*" really shows your stripes.
+> Third, you're a goddamn Extropian!
+> What, capitalist "anarchy" is better because you can also be working poor?
+>
+> **rategorytheory**: So AC's wrong and a nazi because he called the Jovian Republic by its actual name?
+> You sure about that?
+>
+> **anarcat**: Again, I'm a mutualist, not an an-cap.
+> And frankly, yes; it adds the ability for an unpopular or socially-awkward person — you know, the kinds of people that the old write-up flippantly says "anarchism isn't for" — to at least get a job and have a decent life.
+>
+> **Gunslinger\#MONOLITH**: So yes, market-anarchies are better because you can be *working* poor.
+> At least you fucking said it.
+>
+> **Minerva**: While I do find \@anarcat's use of issues faced by neurodiverse people to make a political point to be highly distasteful, I am forced to say that he is in fact correct.
+> There is a significant literature on the difficulties faced by neurodiverse people in reputational economies; Locus in particular is well-studied, and the "one-half score" figure is well-supported in the literature.
+> While I think that such attempts to rank individuals are highly dubious, both scientifically and ethically, I should also say that there exists a literature seeking to compare individual personality assessments with social-credit scores.
+> These have also found a very strong correlation between social intelligence, extraversion and agreeableness on the one hand and social reputation on the other.
+>
+> **Bauble**: Gunslinger's being a cunt, but I think he's right.
+> It sounds like the worst thing you can say about Locus is "nerds and jerks do worse than social butterflies in the rep economy."
+> Well, you're a capitalist: poor people's kids do *much* worse than rich people's kids in your society, so what's your point?
+>
+> **rategorytheory**: Except you're forgetting that they *already* have about two-thirds of the per-capita GDP of Mars or Venus.
+> If you start taking chunks out of that, it could get pretty dire pretty quick.
+>
+> **anarcat**: Exactly.
+> Bauble, you remember the middle of last year, when Locus' supplies of organics ran low and they had a minor food crisis?
+> A lot of low-reps Locis went hungry, and a few even had to mulch their biomorphs, because the BRC wasn't enough for some morph-lines to survive.
+>
+> **Bauble**: Yeah, but you're a 'belter, you know how that works: you capture a rock, you dig into it, and it doesn't have as much carbon as you needed.
+> It happens to hypercaps and extropians too.
+>
+> **anarcat**: Except that was preventable; problem wasn't they couldn't find the rocks, problem was that the whaling coops didn't bother till the crisis was already on them.

 ## Justice

+So, besides the economic model, Sentinels heading to Locus will need to know how the justice system works.
 Here, in my opinion, is where things start to go bad.

+> **Gunslinger\#MONOLITH**: Oh my god.
+>
+> **Bauble**: Hold on tight, it's gonna be a ride.

 I said before that the Locus Federation isn't a government, it's mainly just there to run the economy, right?
-That means that, among other things, it *isn't* a criminal justice system.
+That means that, among other things, the Federation doesn't have a criminal justice system.
-The Locus Federation *can* serve as a forum for dispute resolution, and it will settle disputes between coops, but that's it; it doesn't have laws, or run a police force, or enforce social order, or have courts, or anything like that.
+The Locus Federation *can* serve as a forum for dispute resolution, mainly when they involve disputes between coops in the Federation, but that's it; it doesn't have laws, or run a police force, or enforce social order, or have courts, or anything like that.

 So how do law and justice work on Locus?

-There isn't a formal system.
+Simply put, there isn't a formal system.

 > **rategorytheory**: **What?**
 >